 2009 New Teacher Conference at Mohegan Sun

 On Saturday, March 21, new teachers from around Connecticut gathered at Mohegan Sun for the annual CEA conference.
-Check out some photos of the conference here.

 The 2009 conference offered 13 breakout sessions on subjects from special education principles and practices to podcasting.